 Your landing pages should be easy for your users to navigate.
 People naturally move from left to right and top to bottom when they are reading a page.
 Design your page and its CTA in such a way that the page follows people's natural progressions.

 Your landing page should always allow readers to follow a natural flow.
 This is important even when you are experimenting with CTA placement.
 For instance, consider a layout in which you test putting your CTA above the fold.
 If you still have additional sales text below, put a second CTA button at the end.
 That way, people don't need to scroll back up to get to your offer.

 No matter what you feel you've learned about effective CTAs, it is still important to continue to test and try new things.
-New technologies, such as the wider adoption of mobile, means new behavior from prospects.
+New technologies mean new behaviors from prospects.
 As different generations age into their buying years, they'll adopt habits that are different from prior generations.
 And sometimes, you'll stumble across a CTA idea that goes against established rules, yet is still highly effective.

 It can be easy to fall into bad habits or stick with the status quo when it comes to your CTAs.
-By staying conscious of best practices and the newest ideas, you can keep yourself sharper and generate far more results.
-Always think about ways that you can improve an existing CTA to connect more powerfully with your prospect.
+But by embracing the best practices discussed in this post, you can optimize your CTAs to generate the best results possible.
 Over time, you'll find that you are able to create CTAs that get you higher conversions and a better return on your marketing investments.

 Check out this descriptive text link and CTA button: Looking to take action on best practices and recent news across digital media?
 Sign up for the Basis Scout newsletter!
 Each month, our experts gather the latest tips, tricks, trends, and other valuable information from around the digital marketing world and send it all straight to your inbox.